BLUFF LAKE RESERVE

-After acquiring this preserve in 2000, The Wildlands Conservancy (TWC) drained the lake to kill non-native catfish in order to restore the native aquatic systems.
-TWC also restored the meadow, removing buildings and horse fencing, and taught children the difference between the native and non-native dandelion in order to remove the non-native invasive that was hybridizing with the native federally endangered dandelion.
-The meadow is replete with native wildflowers and butterflies in early summer.
+After acquiring this preserve in 2000, TWC drained the lake to kill non-native catfish in order to restore the native aquatic systems that had been decimated by artificially stocked lakes in Southern California.
+In summer the lake now takes on a richer shade of blue from tens of thousands of damsel flies hovering on the water.
+Western toads, their pollywogs uneaten by fish, are sometimes seen in masses four inches deep numbering in the thousands.
+TWC also restored the meadow, removing buildings and horse fencing.
+Children were taught the difference between the native and non-native dandelion and helped to remove the non-native invasive that was hybridizing with the native federally endangered dandelion.

 The Bluff Lake Reserve is open to visitors seven days a week from 9 am to sunset, starting May 1 through November 1.